jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

     >       a_dictionary['ky1']
     E       KeyError: 'ky1'

-  and I add it to the exception handler to make the test pass
+  and I will add it to the exception handler to make the test pass

   .. code-block:: python